dotnet/designs/accepted/2023/wasm-browser-threads.md

 **6)** Dynamic creation of new WebWorker requires async operations on emscripten main thread.
 - we could pre-allocate fixed size pthread pool.
 But one size doesn't fit all and it's expensive to create too large pool.

+# Summary

+## (14) Deputy + emscripten dispatch to UI + JSWebWorker + without sync JSExport

+This is Pavel's preferred design based on experiments and tests so far.
+For other possible design options [see below](#Interesting_combinations).

+- Emscripten startup on UI thread
+    - C functions of emscripten
+- MonoVM startup on UI thread
+    - non-GC C functions of mono are still available
+    - there is risk that UI will be suspended by pending GC
+    - it keeps `renderBatch` working as is
+    - it could be later optimized for purity to **(16)**.
+Pavel would like this.
+    - but it's difficult to get rid of many mono C functions we currently use
+- managed `Main()` would be dispatched onto dedicated web worker called "deputy thread"
+    - because the UI thread would be mostly idling, it could
+    - render UI, keep debugger working
+    - dynamically create pthreads
+- sync JSExports would not be supported on UI thread
+    - later sync calls could opt-in and we implement **(13)** via spin-wait
+- JS interop only on dedicated `JSWebWorker`

+## Sidecar options

+There are few downsides to them
+- if we keep main managed thread and emscripten thread the same, pthreads can't be created dynamically
+    - we could upgrade it to design **(15)** and have extra thread for running managed `Main()`
+- we will have to implement extra layer of dispatch from UI to sidecar
+    - this could be pure JS via `postMessage`, which is slow and can't do spin-wait.
+    - we could have `SharedArrayBuffer` for the messages, but we would have to implement (another?) marshaling.

 ## Define terms
 - UI thread
     - this is the main browser "thread", the one with DOM on it